 Access to Talent

 The composition of the U.S. workforce is changing as demographic shifts impact labor supply and demand, interstate commerce and international trade grow, and technology makes it easier for people to work independently and run their own businesses.
-Over time, in large part due to the growth of the gig and sharing economies, the independent workforce has grown to become a sizable share of the American labor pool, and is only anticipated to grow larger in the coming years.
+In addition, new technologies have provided low-barrier access to flexible, independent work, allowing individuals and families in need of supplemental income, including during periods of unemployment or underemployment, to access work on demand.
+Over time, in large part due to the availability of the gig and sharing economies, the independent workforce has grown to serve as an important source of earnings for millions of Americans.

 Many in the modern, independent workforce find they get better financial returns on their skills than similar groups in the traditional workforce.
 Perhaps the biggest benefit to this new workforce is the flexibility self-employment, independent contracting, and freelancing provide, which allows the independent workforce to balance work, family, and leisure activities differently than employees.
 But, with this flexibility also come challenges regarding the provision of benefits — medical, dental, vision, disability, etc.